rethinkdb/rethinkdb-rs/3-cluster-administration/migration.md

 your data.

 {% infobox info %}

-**Keep in mind:** The `dump` command requires the [Python driver](/docs/install-drivers/python/) to be installed.
+__Note:__ The `dump` command requires the [Python driver](/docs/install-drivers/python/) to be installed.
 Don't upgrade the Python driver until after you've dumped the data!

+If you don't have the Python driver installed, you can install the previous version using `pip install rethinkdb version=1.12.0-0`.
+(You can use the [Python Package Index](https://pypi.python.org/pypi "PyPI") to check on current and older versions.)
+{% endinfobox %}

+{% infobox info %}
-__Exporting from a version before RethinkDB 1.7?__ Use the deprecated [migration script](https://github.com/rethinkdb/rethinkdb/tree/02b4f29e1e7f15b3edffcb68bf015578ec5783ab/scripts/migration).
+Exporting from a version before RethinkDB 1.7?
+Use the deprecated [migration script](https://github.com/rethinkdb/rethinkdb/tree/02b4f29e1e7f15b3edffcb68bf015578ec5783ab/scripts/migration).
 {% endinfobox %}